ofdryads/miniageOS/README.md

 ## What things will *not* work when using a phone running this build?
 - Banking apps, Venmo, NFC/contactless pay (like Google Pay, Apple Pay, or Samsung Pay)
 - RCS messaging (not without significant configuration, and may not even work consistently then).
-Regular SMS, most third party messaging apps, and iMessage-via-Mac services *will* work.
+Regular SMS, most messaging apps, and iMessage-via-Mac services *will* work.
 - Apple Music official client
 - *(The points above apply to any phone with an unlocked bootloader, including ones running official LineageOS builds.
 It even applies to many other custom ROMs that allow re-locking the bootloader)*
 - Opening links (URL or QR code) in a browser will not work, since there is no browser to open the links.